Who Is This Credit Card Best For?

 Obviously, to get the most out of the Delta SkyMiles Gold Card, you should use it on all your regular spending, but particularly on Delta purchases, restaurants, and U.S. grocery store spending.
 If you use your card to pay for a purchase with Delta within three months of account opening, you’ll secure a $50 statement credit.
 That’s basically a $50 discount off the flight of your choice.

-It also goes without saying that you should grab the welcome offer.
-The spending threshold is reasonable, and the miles could be worth a significant amount of airfare.
+It also goes without saying that you should grab the welcome offer since the spending threshold is very reasonable.

 To really stretch your miles, get in the habit of visiting the Delta SkyMiles Deals page, which is a listing of all of Delta’s award sales.
 The list changes frequently, but not on a regular schedule.
 Also try to be as flexible with your travel dates as you can since the cost of a flight can vary dramatically from one day to the next.